lalanon/MMlogoASCIIcpp/README.md

 lalanon@gmail.com

 ## Description
-A "quick and dirty" brute forse  "MM" logo generator.
+A "quick and dirty" brute force "MM" logo generator.

 By changing the _logoLeters_ constant and recompiling, the number of consecutive "M"s can be changed.
 By changing the _solidSymbol_ and _emptySymbol_ constants, different symbols can be used in the rendering.